Frances Adeline Seward: Assassination attempt

-On April 14, 1865, Frances' husband and three of their children (Frederick, Augustus, and Fanny) were injured in an assassination attempt on her husband in their house.
+On April 14, 1865, Frances's husband and three of their children (Frederick, Augustus, and Fanny) were injured in an assassination attempt on her husband in their house.

 The man responsible was Lewis Powell, a conspirator of John Wilkes Booth.
 Booth had shot President Lincoln the same night; Lincoln died early the next morning.
 The attack put Frances into a state of great anxiety about her family.
 She feared Frederick would die of his injuries, although he survived.

 Personal life

 On October 20, 1824, Frances Adeline Miller married New York attorney William Henry Seward (1801–1872), after meeting him through his sister, a classmate, in 1821.
 Her life and growing awareness as a "sub-rosa abolitionist" and champion of women's rights, is portrayed in the nonfiction book "The Agitators: Three Friends Who Fought for Abolition and Women's Rights."
 The couple raised five children: